EQAR/deqar-docs/docs/institution_data.md

 The endpoint <https://backend.deqar.eu/connectapi/v1/institutions/> allows to query the full list of higher education institutions, with or without reports.

+The endpoint <https://backend.deqar.eu/connectapi/v1/organisations/> allows to query the full list of all organisations, with or without reports.
+The list can be filtered by type of organisation, i.e. higher education instutitons and alternative providers.

-The full definitions of the endpoint, the search parameters and the response object is available as [OpenAPI Specification 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) at:
+The full definitions of the endpoints, the search parameters and the response object is available as [OpenAPI Specification 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) at:

 <https://backend.deqar.eu/connectapi/v1/swagger/>

-To retrieve the details on a single institution, please use the [Web API endpoint](web_api_endpoints.md#institutions).
+To retrieve the details on a single organisation, please use the [Web API endpoint](web_api_endpoints.md#institutions).

-## Defining Institutions
+## Defining Higher Education Institutions

-Before suggesting to add a new institution, please consider the following notes:
+Before suggesting to add a new higher education institution, please consider the following notes:

  1. DEQAR mainly follows European Tertiary Education Register's (ETER) [data model and coverage](https://eter-project.com/#/info/coverage).

- 2. The primary unit of registration is the university/higher education institution, i.e. an institution of higher learning that awards academic degrees in diverse disciplines, is organised as central unit and consists of separate functional units (i.e. faculties, institutes, schools, departments).
+ 2. The primary unit of registration is the university/higher education institution, i.e. an institution of higher learning that awards full academic degrees in diverse disciplines, is organised as central unit and consists of separate functional units (i.e. faculties, institutes, schools, departments).

  3. Functional units (i.e. faculties, institutes, schools, departments) themselves are not registered in DEQAR as separate entity.
 Reports on functional units are uploaded/recorded/shown under the central unit's record.

- 4. Reports on consortia consisting of several universities will be showcased in the record of each university separately.
+ 4. Reports on consortia consisting of several organisations will be showcased in the record of each organisation separately.
 Consortia themselves will not be presented as a central unit.

     Only in exceptional cases, when the consortium has a long-term tradition of organising education and is recognised by stakeholders as an institution itself, will it be registered as a separate institution in DEQAR.

- 5. Reports on institutions' branches and campuses, home and abroad, will be showcased in the record of the central institution (i.e. the university).
+ 5. Reports on institutions' branches and campuses, home and abroad, will be showcased in the record of the central institution (i.e. the university), while such additional branches/campuses will be shown as further locations of the institution.
 Only in exceptional cases, where the branch/campus has a proven long-term tradition of organising education and is recognised by stakeholders as a semi-independent institution, will it be registered in DEQAR.

+ 5. Organisations that award full degrees through a franchise or validation partnership with a higher education institution, but have no own degree-awarding power, will be recorded as alternative provider.

  6. In cases when the status of the entity is not clearly determined by the aforementioned cases or the status is debatable, EQAR and the agency will discuss the nature of it taking into account five main indicators: